-- completion of CLSA Liability Waiver form
+Completion of a CLSA Liability Waiver form.

 Rules for using CLSA Fleet Boats:

-- Sailors need to stay in sight of the CLSA dock or CLSA pavilion unless sailing in a CLSA club race (see map below).
+Sailors need to stay in sight of the CLSA dock or CLSA pavilion unless sailing in a CLSA club race (see map below).

-- Everyone must wear a life jacket & whistle when sailing club boats.
+Everyone must wear a life jacket & whistle when sailing club boats.

-- Don't take the boats out when there are white caps (unless registered for a CLSA club race) and immediately return to CLSA if white caps develop.
+Don't take the boats out when there are white caps (unless registered for a CLSA club race) and immediately return to CLSA if white caps develop.

-- Know your abilities and sail within your limitations.
+Know your abilities and sail within your limitations.

 Be responsible for any repairs caused by damage during your sail by notifying the CLSA Harbormaster, Fleet Captain, or other designee of any needed repairs to boats and make note of it on the white board in the storage shed.

-- Demonstrate courtesy to all boaters.
+Demonstrate courtesy to all boaters.

 Rules for youth sailors, ages 12 to 18years old using CLSA Fleet Boats: